NTIG-Uppsala/bus-schedule/DOCUMENTATION.md

 ## To install all needed libraries and software
 1. npm install
 1. sudo apt install php7.4
+1. To run tests you will also need a chromuium-based browser.

 ## To run the application
 1. Make sure the cache server is up and running, preferably on port 8000.
 (Otherwise you might need to edit [environment.ts](src/environments/environment.ts))